© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Tyn y Coed Earthwork is a scheduled monument protected by Cadw under reference GM024.
 View the official record →

-Tyn y Coed Earthwork is an unclassified earthwork monument located in Wales and recorded under Cadw's Scheduled Ancient Monuments register as GM024.
+Tyn y Coed Earthwork is an unclassified earthwork monument in Wales, recorded under Cadw's Scheduled Ancient Monument reference GM024.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM024.

 Tyn y Coed Earthwork dates from the unknown period, and is classified as a earthwork (unclassified).
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Tyn y Coed Earthwork is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM024.